lufeihaidao/documents/master_time/price.md

 $$
 in which $sect$ represents the section grade of street, $mom$ represents the moment grade, $jam$ represents traffic jam grade and $spec$ represents the special issues grade.

-Whether this charging policy would be adopted or not is a administrative and  economic problem.
-In addition, the charging and distribution policy will definetely raise many calls in question.
+Whether this payment policy would be adopted or not is a administrative and  economic problem.
+In addition, the payment and distribution policies will definetely raise many calls in question.
 However, the policy is actually benefical to improving nowadays traffic jam problems.

 ## Global Flow Optimum

+With payment policy, drivers are guided from heavy roads to unimpeded roads.
+It works well if only one driver send a request for guidance but almost not work to server large amount of drivers.

 ## Similarity between Graphs